opendatadiscovery/odd-collector-gcp/README.md

 To learn more about collector types and ODD Platform's architecture, [read the documentation](https://docs.opendatadiscovery.org/architecture).

+## Authentication
+By default, collector uses the process described in https://google.aip.dev/auth/4110 to resolve credentials.
+If not running on Google Cloud Platform (GCP), this generally requires the environment variable GOOGLE_APPLICATION_CREDENTIALS to point to a JSON file containing credentials.

 ## Preview
  - [Implemented adapters](#implemented-adapters)
  - [How to build](#how-to-build)